scokobro/professional-identity/profIdent-draft1.md

 Inability of J press to act for common good: Yamashita India Emergency anecdote [@Yamashita:1996, p35--6], also perhaps the profusion of microphones that one sees in front of speakers at a press conference in Japan[^mike] attest the unwillingness (lack of desire) of Japanese media companies to cooperate, even where the benefits are obvious, and the gains from non-cooperation negligible to nil.

-[^mike]: It is common practise in many countries for the host of the press conference to provide feeds of the main microphone audio to all camera crews via a 'break-out box' positioned near to the designated camera position.
-Among other advantages to this system is that it helps reduce visual clutter in front of the speaker.

 Does the newspaper press prefer a long decline into oblivion to any effort to reform?
 Backward-looking, attempt to revert to golden era, rather than dealing with a changed world and being pro-active in defining a new and relevant role.

 Some kind of equivalent of the National Council for the Training of Journalists [(NCTJ)](http://www.nctj.com/) ?